lunfardo314/proxima/tests/nodes/README.md

 We need to split the whole supply, controlled by the bootstrap sequencer on its chain, into 5 pieces.

-This command withdraws `800000000000000` tokens from sequencer chain directly to its controller's account:
+The following command withdraws `800000000000000` tokens from sequencer chain directly to its controller's account:
 `proxi node sequencer withdraw 800000000000000`.

+This command creates a transaction with the `withdraw` command data on the tag-along output.
+Sequencer, by consuming the tag-along output, will recognize it as a command sent from its own controller.
+As a result, sequencer will produce additional output in the next sequencer transaction which sends `800000000000000` tokens to own ordinary ED25519 address.

+_(for those who knows how IOTA SC chains works, the comamnd above is the same principle how on-ledger requests to the chain works.
+The ISC committee may be sequencer on Proxima)_

 The balance now looks like this:
 ```text